Córdoba: 3 arrested from the Moyano clan accused of human trafficking.

 Among those arrested, a commissioner in an irregular situation

 This stems from a network of exploitation that allegedly operated for decades.
 Roberto Moyano, along with his longtime partner Sandra Oviedo and Julio Páez, is among the main detainees.
-Páez's capture, which took place 20 days ago, served as a starting point to deepen the investigation.
+Páez's arrest, which took place 20 days ago, served as a starting point to deepen the investigation.

 The nightclubs involved were repeatedly flagged for irregularities related to trafficking.